dellerbie/midi-testing/README.md

 midi-testing
 ============

-Attempt to build up a guitar chord progression midi sequencer
+Attempt to build a guitar chord progression midi sequencer